Growth in groups: ideas and perspectives: Group actions: stabilizers, orbits and pivots

-The use of pivoting for general groups was first advocated in \cite{HeSL3}, but it came to full fruition only later, partly thanks to \cite{BGT} and \cite{PS}: due in part to what in retrospect was a technical difficulty (see the remarks at the end of \S \ref{subs:dime}), \cite{HeSL3} still uses a sum-product theorem at a certain point, though it does develop in \cite[\S 3]{HeSL3} the more abstract setting that we have demonstrated here in the simplest case.
+The use of pivoting for general groups was first advocated in \cite{HeSL3}, but it came to full fruition only later, thanks to \cite{BGT} and \cite{PS}: due in part to what in retrospect was a technical difficulty -- namely, an intermediate result had an unnecessarily weak quantifier (see the remarks at the end of \S \ref{subs:dime}) -- \cite{HeSL3} still uses a sum-product theorem at a certain point, though it does develop a more abstract setting, which we have just demonstrated here in the simplest case.

+{\em Excursus.} Let us comment briefly on how the sum-product theorem was used in the original proof of Thm.~\ref{thm:main08}.
+The point is not (as one might naively think) that multiplying matrices involves summing products of matrix entries; that leads nowhere.
+Rather, the first proof of Thm.~\ref{thm:main08} used at one point the identity

+valid for $\SL_2$, to show that, since the set $\tr(A)$ grows {\em either} under multiplication or addition (by the sum-product theorem), it grows {\em both} under multiplication and addition.
+Growth under addition then gets used to show that $\tr(A)$ grows under linear combinations, which are then achieved by multiplying elements of $A$ by a fixed element of $A$; thus, $\tr(A^k)$ grows as $k$ increases, and this is used to show that $A^k$ grows.

+Later generalizations (\cite{HeSL3}, \cite{GH1}) showed that one can work with just about any linear identities involving traces instead of (\ref{eq:feglar}), provided that there are enough (independent) identities.
+This worked up to a certain point for $\SL_n$ and $\Sp_{2n}$, but not for $\SO_n$, thereby frustrating a full proof for $\SL_n$.
+Both \cite{BGT} and \cite{PS} showed one can do without such identities altogether.